johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   Previously, to detect when a `<dialog>` opens a mutation observer had to be registered to check for open.

-- **Element Capture.** Given a video `MediaStreamTrack` obtained through pre-existing means to initiate tab-capture, Element Capture allows mutating the track to only capture a subtree of the DOM starting at a given Element.
+- **Element Capture.** Given a video `MediaStreamTrack` obtained through preexisting means to initiate tab-capture, Element Capture allows mutating the track to only capture a subtree of the DOM starting at a given Element.

   The API bears some resemblance to the Region Capture API, but affords greater flexibility for applications, because occluding and occluded content are both excluded from the capture.